kEND/kEND.github.io/_posts/2020-04-29-the-one-video-on-covid-to-watch-this-week.md

 ## The Question

 Ponder this question.
-Why would such a reasoned, thoughtful, scientific response be censored off of YouTube?
+Why would such a reasoned, thoughtful, scientific response be censored by YouTube?

 ![img](https://mk0prospectived5pi4l.kinstacdn.com/wp-content/uploads/2015/01/Thinking-Statue-2.png){:width="400px"}

 ### disclaimers

-YouTube is a private company.
+1. YouTube is a private company.
 I support their right to allow or deny any content of their choice.
-The question still stands?
+The question still stands.
 Why is this so dangerous for regular people to watch?
 What motivated them to take this down after it hit 5.3 million views?

-The hope that I have in Christ gives me confidence that whatever may come, He will be with me.
-I do want to be an agent for truth and, like these doctors, I fully support a scientific, reasoned response to all that we face.
+2. I believe that no Pandemic justifies taking away basic human rights.

+3. I'm interested in Covid-19, the response taken by governments, the response of the people to those actions.
+I'm ultimately filled with hope because I follow Jesus who set things right in my life.
+He desires to set things right in your life.
+He will return to set things right in this world.

 [abc23]: https://www.turnto23.com/news/coronavirus/video-interview-with-dr-dan-erickson-and-dr-artin-massihi-taken-down-from-youtube